vishwast03/DTC-FundRaiser/README.md

-# PaymentGatewayIntegration-Project
+# DTC FundRaiser
-This is the simple website with a payment gateway integrated in it.
+This is the simple fundraiser website with a payment gateway integrated in it.